como-crear-hardlink-en-windows

 Softlinks (Symbolic Links), Junctions, and Hardlinks are three types of links that can be very useful for managing files and directories.

-Both are frequently used in systems like Linux.
+They are both frequently used in systems like Linux.
 However, although they are much less known in Windows, it is perfectly possible (and very useful) to use them.

 mklink /J /H /D name Folder

-However, in Windows, we can create and manage them very easily using the Link Shell Extension, which allows us to manage them very simply.
+However, in Windows we can create and manage them very easily using the Link Shell Extension tool, which allows us to manage them very simply.

 But first, let’s briefly review what Softlinks (Symbolic Links), Junctions, and Hardlinks are.